Tre'Quan Smith: 2018

-2019 season
+2019–2022

-In the season-opener against the Houston Texans, Smith caught two passes for 26 yards and a touchdown in the narrow 30–28 victory.
+In the 2019 season-opener against the Houston Texans, Smith caught two passes for 26 yards and a touchdown in the narrow 30–28 victory.
 Battling an ankle injury for much of the season, Smith finished his second season with 18 receptions for 234 yards and five touchdowns.

-2020 season

-In Week 4 against the Detroit Lions, Smith caught four passes for 54 yards and his first two receiving touchdowns of the season during the 35–29 win.
+In Week 4 of the 2020 season against the Detroit Lions, Smith caught four passes for 54 yards and his first two receiving touchdowns of the season during the 35–29 win.
 He was placed on injured reserve on December 24, 2020.
-On January 16, 2021, Smith was activated off of the injured reserve ahead of the Saints divisional playoff game against the Tampa Bay Buccaneers.
+In the 2020 regular season, Smith finished with 34 receptions for 448 receiving yards and four receiving touchdowns in 14 games and ten starts.
+On January 16, 2021, Smith was activated off of the injured reserve ahead of the Saints' Divisional Round game against the Buccaneers.
 In the game, Smith recorded three catches for 85 yards and two touchdowns, including a 56-yard touchdown reception on a Jameis Winston trick play, during the 30–20 loss.

 On September 10, 2021, Smith was placed on injured reserve.
 He was activated on October 25.
+In the 2021 season, Smith appeared in 11 games and started six.
+He finished with 32 receptions for 377 receiving yards and three receiving touchdowns.

 On March 30, 2022, Smith re-signed with the Saints on a two-year, $6 million contract.
+He finished the 2022 season with 19 catches for 278 yards and one touchdown through 15 games and six starts.

+On September 9, 2023, Smith was placed on injured reserve.
+He was released on September 26.